finos/common-domain-model/documentation/source/event-model.rst

 By contrast, the ``after`` trade state in the business event provides a full definition of that object.
 That trade state is occurring for the first time and as triggered by the application of the primitive operators specified in the business event.
 The after trade state is optional because it may be latent while the business event is going through some acceptance workflow.

-Other selected attributes of a business event are explained below:

 Other Misc.
 Information
 """""""""""""""""""""""

+Other selected attributes of a business event are explained below.

 * The effective date is optional as it is not applicable to certain events (e.g. observations), or may be redundant with the event date.
 * The event qualifier attribute is derived from the event qualification features.
 This is further detailed in the :ref:`event-qualification-section`.